Valle de Bravo with Kids: A 5 Day Itinerary

 The nicely treed plaza, which rests in the shadow of the large church, is always buzzing with activity.
 There are restaurants, shops, street vendors, ice cream stands and much more.

-colorful flags fly in front of Parroquia de San Francisco de Asís in Valle de Bravo, Mexico
+colorful flags fly in front of Parroquia de San Francisco de Asís in Valle de Bravo, Mexico.

-There are two buildings near each other advertising themselves as the Artisan Market, but the real one is in the SE corner; the one on the NW corner was pretty small and uninteresting.
+Northwest of the town center is the Valle de Bravo Artisan Market (Mercado de Artesanías).
+There are two buildings near each other advertising themselves as the Artisan Market, but the main one is in the SE corner; the one on the NW corner was pretty small and uninteresting.

 The real Valle de Bravo Artisan Market is in a two-story square building with shops on both floors.
 The usual touristy trinkets are found here, but there are also some very nice souvenirs to be found here; quality stuff you’d never find on the street.

-Day 2 – Valle de Bravo Butterfly Sanctuary
+Day 2: Valle de Bravo Butterfly Sanctuary

-Today was an awesome day – a bucket list day!
+Today was an awesome day; a bucket list day!
 Many years ago we were watching the amazing BBC nature documentary series Life and saw a segment on the annual monarch butterfly migration from Canada to Mexico.

-Hundreds of monarch butterflies seen from a taxi on the way to valle de bravo monarch butterfly sanctuary
+Hundreds of monarch butterflies seen from a taxi on the way to valle de bravo monarch butterfly sanctuary.

-Our first view of the Piedra Herrada Monarch Butterflies from the taxi!
+Our first view of the Piedra Herrada monarch butterflies from the taxi!

 How to Get to Piedra Herrada Butterfly Sanctuary

-To get to the Piedra Herrada Monarch Butterfly Sanctuary, our Valle de Bravo vacation rental host arranged an English speaking taxi to take us there and (more importantly) to pick us up again.
+To get to the Piedra Herrada monarch butterfly sanctuary, our Valle de Bravo vacation rental host arranged an English speaking taxi to take us there and (more importantly) to pick us up again.

 The Valle de Bravo monarch butterfly sanctuary is in the middle of nowhere so having a taxi driver we could trust to return and pick us up was very important to us.

-Monarch Butterflies in Piedra Herrada Sanctuary Valle de Bravo Mexico
+Monarch Butterflies in Piedra Herrada Sanctuary Valle de Bravo Mexico.

 The Piedra Herrada Monarch Butterfly Migration for Kids